armaanhammer/lock-challenge/design_log/Step_5_Appendix.md

 What is meant by "dispatching"?
 I assume data is moving from somewhere to somewhere else.
 I am having trouble understanding data movement in the code provided though.

+### What is this actually doing?

+* The auto test commands at the top appear to map a single JSON object to a C++ variable
+* The typecast line may be revealing:
+  `typedef std::function<bool(rapidjson::Value &)> CommandHandler;`

+  Syntax: typedef data_type new_name;

+  data_type: An existing type or user defined type created using structure/union.

+  new_name: alias to the existing type or user defined type.

+  so:

+  `std::function<bool(rapidjson::Value &)>`    <-- existing type

+  `CommandHandler`    <-- alias to existing type

 ### class Controller

 #### bool help()